praveena2j/Cross-Attentional-AV-Fusion/README.md

 ## Inference <a name="DP"></a>
 [Return to Table of Content](#Table_of_Content)
   + The results of the proposed model can be reproduced using the trained model.
-In order to obtain the predictions on the test set using our proposed model, we can use the test.py.